-Experiential learning is an integral part of the curriculum for students in MBA programs.
-They provide students with the opportunity for hands-on learning and collaboration, and culminate in projects that result in real-world application where students contribute to initiatives that extend far beyond the classroom.
+Experiential learning is an integral part of the MBA curriculum, providing students with the opportunity for hands-on learning and collaboration through projects that result in real-world application of skills.
+Read more about current and recent offerings below.

 Please note: Experiential learning offerings vary by semester.
-Entry to these opportunities depend on program availability and may comprise an application and approval process.
+Entry to these opportunities depends on program availability and may include an application and approval process.
 Some offerings will require out-of-pocket costs and fees.

-Offered in spring 2019, this experiential learning course will have MBA students conducting market research and analysis on a revolutionary and proprietary material and process developed by Dr. Michael J. Naughton of the Naughton Lab at Boston College.
-The ultimate project will result in a comprehensive business plan including data-supported recommendations for strategies, tactics, and implementation.
+Offered in Spring 2019, this experiential learning course involved MBA students conducting market research and analysis on a revolutionary and proprietary material and process developed by Dr. Michael J. Naughton of the Naughton Lab at Boston College.
+The project resulted in the creation of a comprehensive business plan including data-supported recommendations for strategies, tactics, and implementation.

-MBA students in this fall 2018 directed practicum developed a comprehensive marketing strategy and implementation plan for OR Dx + Rx: Solutions for Surgical Safety, a national healthcare consulting firm.
+MBA students in this Fall 2018 directed practicum developed a comprehensive marketing strategy and implementation plan for OR Dx + Rx: Solutions for Surgical Safety, a national healthcare consulting firm.
 Students on the project workd directly with several nationally recognized healthcare experts to target a diverse client base.
-Read a feature article about the project.

 Several times each year, Boston’s business leaders gather at the Boston College Chief Executives Club, long recognized as one of the country’s premier business forums.
 The keynote speakers at these events are CEOs drawn from the top echelons of their fields—thought leaders who welcome the opportunity to address an audience of their peers.
 Among the recent speakers are Disney’s Bob Iger, Nike’s Mark Parker, and IBM's Virginia Rometty.